UT College of Veterinary Medicine to Host Workshop for K9 Handlers and First Responders

 Share on

-The Emergency and Critical Care Service at the University of Tennessee College of Veterinary Medicine (UTCVM) is hosting the Emergency Management of the Working Dog Conference May 30, 2025 – May 31, 2025.
+The Emergency and Critical Care Service at the University of Tennessee College of Veterinary Medicine (UTCVM) is hosting the Emergency Management of the Working Dog Conference Friday May 29, 2026.

 A dog looks at camera while a man listens to his heart with a stethoscope